François Colletet

 François Colletet (1628-1680?) was a French poet, the son of the poet Guillaume Colletet.
 His poetry was considered inferior to that of his father and he was ridiculed by Nicolas Boileau.

+Biography

+Like his father, he wrote poetry (Les Muses coquettes, 1659[1]; Noëls nouveaux, 1660; Les Tracas de Paris, 1666), but he appears to have been inferior to his father.
+It is this second Colletet who is mocked by Nicolas Boileau-Despréaux and Gédéon Tallemant des Réaux.
+He served as an agent in the service of Cardinal Mazarin.